Using a thank you in business is more than just those two words.

 To make it financially feasible, we stayed in host families' homes for the night before we went off to our next destination.

-On my first trip, about to find out whether I’d hit the jackpot like the hosts who had a pool, or going bust and sharing a pullout couch with someone, I stepped off the bus.
+On my first trip, about to find out whether I'd hit the jackpot with the hosts who had a pool, or gone bust and have to share a pullout couch with someone, I stepped off the bus.

 Our youth minister pulled me aside, "Did you pick up your host gift yet?"
 I sheepishly answered, "No."

-I asked, "Do they really care about note cards?"
+I asked, "Do they really care about a note card?"
 He laughed and said, "No, they don't.
 But everyone wants to be noticed and appreciated when they have done something you benefited by."

-That youth minister knew the power of making the effort to say thanks.
+That youth minister knew the power of making the effort to show gratitude and say thanks.
 He even gave me the word for thanking customers or customer appreciation: for.

 When you thank customers, employees or vendors, you have to specify what it is you are thanking them for doing.

 Here's a partial list of who to thank to get you started: